jamiebeach/Learning-2024/LLM/Fine-Tuning.md

 6. **Application**: Once fine-tuned, the model is ready to be deployed in applications specific to the task it was trained for, with improved performance and accuracy in that domain compared to the original, non-fine-tuned model.

 Fine-tuning allows for the customization of large, general-purpose language models to specific needs and domains, making them more useful and effective in specialized applications.

+## Advantages

+- A smaller fine-tuned model can often out-perform a larger base model

+## LoRA

+- Low-Rank Adaptation model
+- Augments the base model with new trainable parameters